CapPow/bcAudit/README.md

 -The inclued exe file (and therefore "Quick Setup") will only work if your collection code is included in the distribution.

--Currently supported: UCHT, TENN, APSC, HTTU, ETSU, MTSU, SWMT, UTM, UOS
+-Currently supported: UCHT, TENN, APSC, HTTU, ETSU, MTSU, SWMT, UTM, UOS, MEM

 -Download the bcAudit.exe and place it in a convienent location.